Romania's Dairy Industry Overview

 Production of Milk Powder and Whey

-Romania produces roughly 20,000 tonnes of milk powder and about 12,000 tonnes of whey annually.
-These products are vital to both the domestic and international dairy markets, catering to various consumer needs.
+Romania produces about 20,000 tonnes of milk powder and 12,000 tonnes of whey each year.
+These products are essential to both domestic and international markets, meeting diverse consumer needs.

 Key Dairy Enterprises in Romania